From tax secrecy to transparency

 Exchange of information on request

 Switzerland exchanges tax information at the request of foreign states on the basis of numerous double taxation agreements (DTAs).
-The DTAs not only avoid double taxation, but also regulate the exchange of information upon request.
-Such an operation requires that the information is likely to be relevant for the enforcement of the domestic law of the requesting country.
-As a rule, only the requesting country can determine whether information is relevant.
+The DTAs not only prevent double taxation, but also regulate the exchange of information upon request.
+Such a process requires that the information is likely to be relevant for the enforcement of the domestic law of the requesting country.
+As a rule, only the requesting state can determine whether information is relevant.
 The international exchange of information upon request was already declared a global standard in 2012.
-Thus, in Switzerland, the exchange of information on tax information (e.g. financial data, rulings, etc.) upon request is permitted.
-In March 2016, the Federal Administrative Court issued a ruling that denied Administrative Assistance regarding a group request from the Dutch tax administration due to the lack of a name.
-However, the Federal Supreme Court subsequently allowed Administrative Assistance to be sent to the Netherlands in tax matters, on the grounds that group requests without naming are in principle permissible under the CH-NL DTA, provided that the request for administrative assistance contains sufficient information to identify the person concerned.
-This shows that foreign tax authorities make use of the exchange of information upon request.
+This means that the exchange of tax information (e.g. financial data, rulings, etc.) on request is permitted in Switzerland.
+In March 2016, the Federal Administrative Court issued a ruling refusing Administrative Assistance with regard to a group request from the Dutch tax administration due to a lack of naming.
+However, the Federal Supreme Court subsequently allowed Administrative Assistance in tax matters to be sent to the Netherlands on the grounds that group requests without naming names are generally permitted under the DTA CH-NL, provided that the request for administrative assistance contains sufficient information to identify the person concerned.
+This shows that foreign tax authorities make use of the exchange of information on request.

 Please also read our article on the principles and rules applicable to requests for mutual assistance